haohanl/haohanl.github.io/_pages/about/index.md

 In my spare time, I enjoy...

-* Playing  _Dungeons & Dragons_ and _Pathfinder_
+* Board games and tabletop RPGs like  _Dungeons & Dragons_ and _Pathfinder_
-* Practising calligraphy and collecting fountain pens
+* Calligraphy and collecting fountain pens
-* Frivolously upgrading my computers
+* Tinkering with hardware and restoring broken computers

-To name a few.

 ---